 Management believes the Company's proprietary computerized monitoring and control drilling technology will increasingly be an important contributor in reducing both labour and consumable drilling costs, enhancing driller training and productivity rates, and improving safety.
-Orbit Garant currently has 41 underground drill rigs featuring its computerized monitoring and control technology, all of which are currently deployed on customer projects.
+Orbit Garant currently has 41 underground drill rigs featuring its computerized monitoring and control technology.
 These next generation drill rigs have demonstrated a significant increase in productivity rates compared to conventional drill rigs.
 Orbit Garant's customers have responded positively to this improved performance, which has led to new or renewed underground drilling contracts for longer terms.
 Orbit Garant is now manufacturing surface drill rigs featuring computerized monitoring and control technology.
-At quarter-end, the Company had five computerized surface drill rigs.
+At quarterend, the Company had five computerized surface drill rigs.

-Looking ahead, Orbit Garant intends to primarily focus on its drilling operations in Canada and South America, prioritizing longer-term, specialized drilling contracts with major and intermediate customers.
-The Company will continue to focus on: disciplined management of its variable cost structure and cash, optimizing its drill rig utilization, increasing productivity rates, technology innovation, driller training, retaining key personnel, and maintaining strong health and safety, and environmental standards.
+Looking ahead, Orbit Garant intends to primarily focus on its drilling operations in Canada and Chile, prioritizing longer-term, specialized drilling contracts with major and intermediate customers.
+The Company will continue to focus on: disciplined management of its variable cost structure and cash, optimizing its drill rig utilization, increasing productivity rates, technology innovation, driller training, retaining key personnel, and maintaining strong health and safety and environmental standards.